Chocolate Dipped Peanut Butter Cookies

 The Cookie Book was one of those books I stumbled across online and thought: why the heck not?
 What was a relatively unknown-to-me book before it landed in my hands one fateful Wednesday has since turned out to be one of my favourite cookbook discoveries.
 Like, ever.
 Every single recipe in the book sounds delicious and I’ve already bookmarked the majority of the pages for some festive baked gifting.

 The very first time I flipped through the book, I knew it was perfect for us.
 I love cookies, Boyfriend loves cookies, everyone I know loves cookies.
-Loads of different recipes jumped out at me, but it was the Super Peanut-y Peanut Butter Cookies that spoke to my soul and made me stop into the shops on my way home.
-I mean, I love a good peanut butter cookie as much as the next girl, but a super peanut-y peanut butter cookie?
+Loads of different recipes jumped out at me, but mainly these Super Peanut-y Chocolate Peanut Butter Cookies.
+They spoke to my soul and made me stop into the shops on my way home.
+I love a good peanut butter cookie as much as the next girl, but a super peanut-y peanut butter cookie?
 Yes please!

 These are on a whole other level to your average peanut butter cookies – they are ahhmazing.
 They’re pretty much my dream cookie: crispy on the edges, chewy in the centre, and decadently buttery + sweet.
-Boyfriend & I ate our first batch unadorned, and they were so good that Boyfriend didn’t want me to bring any into work to share.
-While baking our second batch shortly afterwards, it occurred to me that dipping one side of the cookies in melted chocolate and sprinkling with some flaky sea salt wasn’t a half bad idea.
-It’s kind of a more is more situation & I promise you’ll love it.
+Boyfriend & I ate our first batch unadorned, and they were so good I didn’t want to share any.
+While baking our second batch, I had a great idea.
+It occurred to me that dipping the cookies in chocolate and sprinkling with flaky sea salt might be nice..
+Aka: Chocolate Peanut Butter Cookies.
+It’s kind of a more is more situation, but I promise you’ll love it.
 Be warned: they are highly addictive.

 Happy baking, friends!